oluizmnunes/portrait-pw-challenge/README.md

 ## 📤 Submission Guidelines

-1. Complete the challenge tasks in your forked repository
+1. Complete the challenge tasks in your public repository
-2. Create a new branch called `solution`
-3. Commit your changes with clear, descriptive messages
+2. Commit your changes with clear, descriptive messages
-4. Push your solution branch to GitHub
-5. Create a Pull Request from `solution` to `main` in your fork
-6. Add a `SOLUTION.md` file describing:
+3. Create a `SOLUTION.md` file in the root directory describing:
-   - Your approach and decisions
+   - Your testing approach and framework decisions
-   - Any assumptions made
+   - Any assumptions made about the application behavior
-   - Instructions to run your tests
+   - Instructions to run your test suite
+   - Test coverage strategy and prioritization
-   - Challenges faced and how you solved them
+   - Challenges faced and solutions implemented
-   - Ideas for improvements
+   - Suggestions for future test improvements
+4. Ensure all tests are passing and can be run with `npm test`
+5. Share the public repository link with us

 ## 🔍 Tips for Success

-1. Start with the example test to understand the application
+1. Start with the example test to understand the application behavior
-2. Focus on code quality over quantity
+2. Focus on writing robust, maintainable Playwright tests
-3. Write clear test descriptions
+3. Write clear test descriptions that explain what is being tested
 4. Handle both happy path and error scenarios
 5. Make tests independent and repeatable
-6. Use data-testid attributes provided in the application
+6. Use data-testid attributes provided in the application for stable selectors
-7. Comment complex logic
+7. Comment complex test logic and assertions
-8. Consider test execution time
+8. Consider test execution time and parallelization
+9. Remember: The goal is to showcase your Playwright test automation skills, not to fix application bugs (unless critical for testing)

 ## 🤔 Common Pitfalls to Avoid